 Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 On the other hand, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

-Help increase the quality of your indoor air with Neal Harris Service Experts Heating, Air Conditioning & Plumbing.
+Help increase the quality of your indoor air with Neal Harris Service Experts.
 Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.